Toggle menu

 This context allows us to be ambitious but also means that we need to stay flexible.
 This will enable us to adapt to changes in national policy and anticipated national strategies for the decarbonisation of heat, aviation, electric vehicle infrastructure and the net zero 2050 strategy.

-As national policy and legislation are a crucial enablers of action at a local level, we are involved in influential national networks to shape and inform central government thinking in this area.
+As national policy and legislation are a crucial enabler of action at a local level, we are involved in influential national networks to shape and inform central government thinking in this area.
 The council chairs the Countryside Climate Network, made up of ambitious council leaders from 28 predominantly rural councils who represent over 45% of England's land area, making the case that rural communities can be at the forefront of climate action.

 National intentions